 Remove search.babylon.com virus from Internet Explorer:

-Click "Tools" (or gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Babylon Toolbar related entries (Babylon Toolbar, Babylon toolbar helper, Babylon IE plugin, babylonToolbar.com) and disable them.

 Change your homepage:

-To change your homepage from search.babylon.com to your preferred website: Click "Tools" (or the gear icon in Internet Explorer 9) select "Internet Options", in the open window, remove search.babylon.com and enter your preferred domain, which will open each time you launch Internet Explorer.
+To change your homepage from search.babylon.com to your preferred website: Click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the open window, remove search.babylon.com and enter your preferred domain, which will open each time you launch Internet Explorer.